quailyquaily/quaily-docs/docs/writer/channel-settings.md

 ### Additional Topic 2: Use your own bot

-Quail also supports using your own bot to send messages to the channel.
+Quaily also supports using your own bot to send messages to the channel.

 **Create a telegram bot**